Programs

 Criteria and Eligibility

-The Master’s Degree Program is provided at no cost to state (including members of the National Guard under Title 32), local municipality, tribal, territorial and U.S. Department of Homeland Security (DHS) government employees (including the U.S. Coast Guard) accepted into the program.
+The Master’s Degree Program is provided at no cost to state (including members of the National Guard under Title 32), local municipality, tribal, territorial, and U.S. Department of Homeland Security (DHS) government employees (including the U.S. Coast Guard) accepted into the program.
 DHS employees should see these instructions before applying.

 Non-DHS federal government employees and U.S. military officers are also strongly encouraged to apply, however, non-DHS federal government employees and non-Naval/Marine military officers are required to have financial sponsorship from their agency or command if they are accepted into the program.
 Agency-to-agency financial agreements and funding must be in place prior to beginning the program.
 Active Duty Naval and Marine Officers do not require funding assistance nor financial agreements in order to attend the program due to the Naval Postgraduate School’s legislative basis and primary mission.
 Active duty military officers should see this additional information.